dlodola/public/docs/_posts/2021-07-23-1-MonteCarlo-Resource-Assessments-part1.md

 ### Plotting the results

-Let's use seaborn to plot a summary histogram and an empirical cumulative distribution function of the STOOIP distribution:
+Let's use seaborn again to plot a summary histogram and an empirical cumulative distribution function of the STOOIP distribution:

 ```python